tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * What did you learn?

  **Answer**: The encryption and decryption process.

-* What is the biggest security hole you see in this system?
+* What is the most significant security hole you see in this system?

  **Answer**: The key has to be known by both parties.

-  **Answer**: It might be hard to securely deliver the key and nonce to the recipient.
+ **Answer**: It might be hard to deliver the key and nonce to the recipient securely.

 * What is symmetric cryptography best used for?

  **Answer**: Storing secure data on a hard drive.
 This is also called "encrypting data at rest."

  **Answer**: Securing data that does not need to be transferred over the internet.

 Answer any questions before moving on.